ethz-asl/cuckoo_time_translator/README.md

-# foreign time translation
+# CuckooTranslator
-### Algorithms for translating times emitted by foreign clocks into local time
+### Algorithms for translating times emitted by other (cheap) clocks into local system time

 The dominant application is translating hardware timestamps of a sensor into the system time of a receiving computer system.